-The Ward W. and Priscilla B. Woods Institute for the Environment is guided by an 22-member advisory council.
 The council is composed of members from a variety of sectors who share our research community’s commitment to seeking practical solutions for people and the planet.
 Council members provide valuable external perspectives, offer a critical review of the Institute's current academic, research, and outreach programs and plans, and provide insight and support for the institute's strategic direction and overall objectives.

 Ward W. Woods, '64 - Chair

 Ward served on Stanford’s Board of Trustees from 1996 to 2006, and is a former chair of the Stanford Management Company’s Board of Directors.
 He served on the Board of Visitors of the Freeman Spogli Institute for International Studies at Stanford from 1996 to 2002.

 He is Chair of the Board of Trustees and Chair of the Executive Committee of the Wildlife Conservation Society, a trustee of the Lucile and David Packard Foundation and a director of a number of privately held companies.
 He was president and chief executive officer of Bessemer Securities, LLC, a privately held investment company, and managing partner of Bessemer Holdings, a private equity partnership, from 1989 until his retirement in December 1999.
 He has also held board position at The Nature Conservancy and the National Fish and Wildlife Foundation.

 Priscilla B. Woods

 Priscilla, a clinical social worker, is actively involved in community affairs in Idaho.
 She serves on the USA Cycling Development Foundation and the Woods Hole Oceanographic Institute.
 She has been a trustee of Radcliffe College and Outward Bound.